 Median salary: $112,590

 If you love sorting through data and using analytical tools to extract insights, a data scientist position might be the right fit for you.
-A bachelor's degree is typically required for entry-level work, and the field is projected to grow at a rate of 36% over the coming years.
+A bachelor's degree is typically required for entry-level roles, and the field is projected to grow by 34% over the coming years.

 Experience and education in mathematics, statistics, or computer science are helpful.